All Episodes

 I have no information at this time whether or not the father was aware that his son had taken these weapons from the father.

-Um I do want to thank all of the multitude of law enforcement agencies that have been involved in this process.
+I do want to thank all of the multitude of law enforcement agencies that have been involved in this process.

-They include the Santa Fe Police Department, uh, Galveston Sheriff's Office, uh, Texas Department of Public Safety, League City Police Department, as I mentioned earlier, both the FBI as well as the ATF, uh, the Galveston Police Department, uh, Harris County Sheriff's Office, Texas City Police Department, Paraland Police Department, and Houston Metro Police Department.
+As I mentioned earlier, both the FBI as well as the ATF, the Galveston Police Department, Harris County Sheriff's Office, Texas City Police Department, Perryland Police Department, and Houston Metro Police Department.

 And two things we're working on as we speak.

-I think that's something that can be worked out uh here in a very short period of time.
+I think that's something that can be worked out here in a very short period of time.

-Certainly counseling for uh the families uh for for any living victim, uh, but for all of the students uh at the school and I would say any student uh in the entire independent school district.
+Certainly counseling for the families, for any living victim, but for all of the students at this school.

-They are also being provided uh by the state, and we will have uh whatever amount of counselors uh the the school district needs.
+And we will have whatever amount of counselors the school district needs.

-All right, that's Governor Abbotta of Texas, ten confirmed dead now at the school shooting in Santa Fe, Texas, ten others injured.
+10 confirmed dead now at the school shooting in Santa Fe, Texas, 10 others injured.

-Uh I also see that Senator Ted Cruz is there as well.
+I also see that Senator Ted Cruz is there as well.

-Uh, and we'll pass that on to you in our next segment here.
+We're getting more information about the shooter and we'll pass that on to you in our next segment here.

-There are there are answers to this.
+There are answers to this.

-Uh it's shocking today.
+It's shocking today.

-Oh, it's it's perfectly great that we have spies in the Trump campaign.
+James Clapper, oh, it's perfectly great that we have spies in the Trump campaign.

 Wow.